-PARTNERSHIP WITH FACEBOOK

-Facebook announced Ai-Media's support for the display of closed captions on Facebook live streams.
+2017 2020 2021 TODAY PARTNERSHIP AI-MEDIA LISTS LAUNCH OF SMART LEXI AI-MEDIA BECOMES WITH FACEBOOK ON THE ASX AND EEG ACQUISITION A ONE-STOP SHOP Facebook announced In September 2020, Ai-Media launched its Thanks to the success Ai-Media's support for the Ai-Media's ASX listing ground-breaking automated integration of EEG, Aidisplay of closed captions followed a successful captioning solution Smart is today a one-stop sh on Facebook live streams \$65 5 million Initial Public Lexi in March 2021 beginning of cantioning translat on Facebook live streams.
 This marked a milestone in making videos on Facebook accessible to all members of the community.

-AI-MEDIA LISTS ON THE ASX

 In September 2020, Ai-Media's ASX listing followed a successful \$65.5 million Initial Public Offer (IPO).
 The IPO gave us capital to continue our rapid growth, particularly in North America with the acquisition of three US-based companies.

-LAUNCH OF SMART LEXI AND EEG ACQUISITION

 Ai-Media launched its ground-breaking automated captioning solution Smart Lexi in March 2021, beginning with its application in live broadcast.
-Then in May, Ai-Media acquired leading US technology company EEG Enterprises, commencing our transformation into a future-proofed SaaS company.
+Then in May, Ai-Media acquired leading US technology company EEG Enterprises, commencing our transformation into a futureproofed SaaS company.

-TODAY

-AI-MEDIA BECOMES A ONE-STOP SHOP

 Thanks to the successful integration of EEG, Ai-Media is today a one-stop shop of captioning, translation and transcription solutions, possessing all the products, technology, and talent to meet every customer need.

-a i media